nrwl/nx/docs/node/guides/configuration.md

 - `cacheDirectory` defines where the local cache is stored, which is `node_modules/.cache/nx` by default.
 - `encryptionKey` (when using `"@nrwl/nx-cloud"` only) defines an encryption key to support end-to-end encryption of your cloud cache.
 You may also provide an environment variable with the key `NX_CLOUD_ENCRYPTION_KEY` that contains an encryption key as its value.
 The Nx Cloud task runner normalizes the key length, so any length of key is acceptable.
 - `runtimeCacheInputs` defines the list of commands that are run by the runner to include into the computation hash value.
+- `selectivelyCacheTsConfig` remove all the TypeScript alias paths in the `tsconfig.base.json` that are not the project being hashed.

 `runtimeCacheInputs` are set as follows: